 The Power of Positive Psychology in Navigating The College Process

 While the college application process is an exciting time in a student and family’s life, there is no question that it also can bring on a great deal of stress.
 Students find themselves in the driver’s seat of one of the biggest decisions thus far in their young lives.
-Parents worry about the cost of college and the caliber of education their son or daughter may receive, amongst other things.
+Parents worry about the cost of college and the caliber of education their child may receive, amongst other things.
 And while this stress is completely normal, it is important to find healthy and productive ways to cope.

 Positive psychology, an increasingly popular field of study developed by psychologist Dr. Martin Seligman in 1989, provides a framework to navigate challenging times.
 Put simply, it is the study of “what makes life worth living” and “how to be your best self.”
 It focuses in on what enables communities and individuals to thrive and how to capitalize on our own character strengths.
 Positive psychology views humans as active agents of change in their own lives, rather than passive onlookers.

 As both a student and teacher of positive psychology, I have seen firsthand how impactful the curriculum and tenets can be on my own life and the lives of my students.
 So how exactly can the pillars of positive psychology help high school students to navigate the stress that often accompanies the college process?

 - Pillar 1: Positive Subjective Experiences (happiness, gratification, fulfillment): As you move through high school, ask yourself where are the moments I find joy?
 Where do I find myself in a “flow” state where I completely lose track of time?
 It could be during your soccer game, writing a paper, debating in the classroom, volunteering, etc. PAY ATTENTION to those moments.